 Civil courts don’t need as high a standard of proof to find a person responsible for wrongful death.
 Still, your attorney will look for certain factors to build your case.
 Mainly, the loved one’s death must have come at another person’s hands because of negligence, neglect or intent to cause harm.
 Because of this death, if the family members are now in difficult financial circumstances, there is a greater chance that the wrongful death suit will have merit.

 Criminal actions such as murder can be valid grounds for a wrongful death lawsuit.
 It is also common for surviving family members to sue doctors for medical malpractice when a patient dies during surgery or another procedure.
 Automobile, airplane, and bicycle accidents may also fall under this category if the family’s lawyer can prove that another party was responsible for the death.

 The court will carefully consider every aspect of the wrongful death case.
 A judge will look at the defendant’s actions and whether he or she was responsible.
 The court will also assess the resulting financial burden the family faces, as well as pain and suffering awards due to loss of enjoyment and companionship with the deceased.

 No one wants to lose a loved one.
-If a family member died because of someone’s careless actions, discuss your legal options with a wrongful death lawyer, like a wrongful death lawyer in Phoenix, AZ.
+If a family member died because of someone’s careless actions, discuss your legal options with a wrongful death lawyer.